nenasedk/pRTJOSS/paper.md

 Publication ready summary plots of best fits, temperature and abundance profiles and corner plots can be automatically generated.
 Multiple retrieval results can be combined in the plots for model intercomparisons.
+Such results have been benchmarked against other widely used retrieval codes, in particular as part of the JWST Early Release Science program (Wellbanks et al, in prep).

 # Acknowledgements